Other matters: interaction with other penalties

 Whether both penalties will be chargeable will depend entirely on the circumstances of the case.
 This would occur, for example, where there is a careless or deliberate inaccuracy within a company’s return but in addition the inaccuracy arises from the SAO not taking reasonable steps to ensure appropriate tax accounting arrangements.

-The Customer Relationship Manager (CRM) or Caseworker must think about the SAO implications carefully if they find significant inaccuracies in the returns of a qualifying company.
-If the CRM or Caseworker thinks an SAO penalty is not appropriate, they must record their decision as to why this is.
+The Customer Compliance Manager (CCM) or Caseworker must think about the SAO implications carefully if they find significant inaccuracies in the returns of a qualifying company.
+If the CCM or Caseworker thinks an SAO penalty is not appropriate, they must record their decision as to why this is.

 - An inaccuracy in the accounts that attracts a penalty under Schedule 24 FA07 will not necessarily mean that the company does not have appropriate tax accounting arrangements.